openshift/enhancements/enhancements/machine-api/control-plane.md

 3. Fetch all machines with old providerSpec.
 4. If any machine has old providerSpec then signal controller as "needs upgrade".
 5. If any machine has "replaced" annotation then trigger scale in workflow (starting in 4) and requeue.
 Else:
-6. Pick oldest machine in more populated domain failure.
+6. Pick oldest machine in more populated failure domain.
 7. Trigger scale out workflow (starting in 4).
 Set "replaced" annotation.
 Requeue.
 This is effectively a rolling upgrade with maxUnavailable 0 and maxSurge 1.